tmacliang/learngit/readme.txt

-Git is a version control system.
+Git is a version control system. second update
 Git is free software. this is my first time edit thr file